Leorasz/Leorasz/README.md

-Hi, my name is Leo Rasmussen
+Hi, my name is Leo Rasmussen.

 I’m interested in AI and machine learning, math, computer engineering, and anything related to complex systems as a whole, like neuroscience and evolution.